AdobeDocs/experience-manager-65.en/help/forms/using/transaction-reports-overview.md

 ## Supported Topology {#supported-topology}

 Transaction reports are available only on AEM Forms on OSGi environment.
 It supports author-publish, author-processing-publish, and only processing topologies.
-For example topologies, see [Architecture and deployment topologies for AEM Forms](../../forms/using/transaction-reports-overview.md).
+For example, topologies, see [Architecture and deployment topologies for AEM Forms](../../forms/using/transaction-reports-overview.md).

 The transaction count is reverse replicated from publish instances to author or processing instances.
 An indicative author-publish topology is displayed below: